NSuer/User_Interface_Project_2/README.md

 #### Hybrid sketching to illustrate the integration of the interface on a real object
 - So we're designing a smart lightbulb, a user wants to control the lightbulb via an app.
-- But sice it needs to be physical and digitize something that is usually physical, it would be good to replace the light switches with our interface.
+- But since it needs to be physical and digitize something that is usually physical, it would be good to replace the light switches with our interface.
 - For our hybird sketch I will be integrating our smart lightbulb interface to replace a light switch.
 - This is my puppy Millie.
 ![Hybrid Sketch](src/pictures/HybridSketch.jpg)